flugg/laravel-responder/readme.md

 #### Option 2: Facade

-Optionally, you may use the `ApiResponse` facade to create responses:
+Optionally, you may use the `Responder` facade to create responses:

 ```php
 return Responder::success( $users );